SCONUL

+SCONUL provides leadership and support to its community through advocacy, policy development, sharing knowledge and good practice and direct services to members.

 History

 SCONUL was founded in 1950 as the Standing Conference of National and University Libraries.
-In 1994 when British polytechnics became universities it merged with COPOL, the Council of Polytechnic Librarians, and in 2001 it extended its membership to libraries of Colleges of Higher Education and changed to its current name.
+In 1994, when British polytechnics became universities, it merged with COPOL, the Council of Polytechnic Librarians, and in 2001 it extended its membership to libraries of Colleges of Higher Education and changed to its current name.